 2. Cut Down The Frequency Of Shampooing

 The chemicals in shampoos can strip away the natural oil from the scalp (3).
 Washing your hair frequently removes moisture from it and makes it even drier.
 Shampoos with argan oil, glycerin, and shea butter have conditioning properties that help to restore moisture.
-Argan oil is a common ingredient in many hair care products as it is rich in antioxidants, polyphenols, and skin-protective components (4).
+Argan oil is a common ingredient used in many hair care products as it is rich in antioxidants, polyphenolsi XCompounds derived from plants that function as potent antioxidants and prevent hair follicle damage. , and skin-protective components needed for hair repair (4).
 Shea butter has great moisturizing properties that help hydrate fried hair (5).

 Also, avoid using shampoos with petrolatum and mineral oil as they can damage your hair even more.

 Tip: Wash your hair with a mild sulfate-free shampoo every 2-3 days to keep your hair hydrated.